 With your support we can reach out to more sex workers and MSM to educate them on their health and rights, offer them alternatives, put an end to trafficking and ultimately prevent the further spread of HIV and STDs.

 a child goes missing in India - many of whom are victims of trafficking

 provides 800 condoms to women in high risk groups to prevent HIV/AIDS & other Sexually transmitted infections

 provided with free HIV treatment and counselling through Snehjyot

 Mandapul is a peer educator with Snehjyot.
-She helps to teach those working in the sex industry about safe practice and the risks of STDs and HIV.
+She helps to teach those working in the sex industry about safe practices and the risks of STDs and HIV.